Tour de France 2026 sprinters guide: who can win green?

 The versatile sprinter strategy

 This relies on scoring on flat stages, then adding points on harder days where the pure fast men may be dropped.
-Biniam Girmay, Arnaud De Lie and Wout van Aert are the riders who make this route more interesting.
+Biniam Girmay, Arnaud De Lie, Mads Pedersen and Michael Matthews are the riders who make this route more interesting.

 The green jersey is rarely won by accident.
 It needs commitment.
 A rider who says they only want stage wins may still get pulled into the contest, but the winner usually needs a team willing to fight for intermediate points and daily positioning.